Monday, May 29, 2023

 She grew up in Texas on the Gulf Coast, in a small shrimping and fishing town called Port O'Connor.
 There, I learned to love seafood.

-Her father was a shrimp boat captain, so we had all the fresh-caught seafood Big Daddy would bring home, including shrimp that fell off the big boat's conveyer belt while unloading his catch.
+Her father was a shrimp boat captain, so we had all the fresh-caught seafood Big Daddy would bring home, including shrimp that fell off the big boat's conveyor belt while unloading his catch.

 Shrimp season was short, but crab and oyster season soon followed.
 And you could always cast a line into the warm Gulf waters and marshes for bountiful fishing.